uncomment the following lines to install these packages if required

 • $testcd: Creates a table groupped by STUDYID and TESTCD (the code for a specific test/finding) with the min, max and various quantiles for numeric results, and the number of unique units, locations, methods and specimens (SPEC).

-• $outcome: Reports the number of rows where outcome events occurred within the first 7 planned study days.
+• $outcome: Reports the number of rows where outcome events occurred earlier than expected, suggesting anomalies in the outcome data

-• $missingness: The proportion of missing data in each variable, accompanied with a plot visualisaing the information.
+• $missingness: The proportion of missing data in each variable, accompanied with a plot visualising the information.

 check_data(DM_RPTESTB)